-My name is Ryan Roy, I’m a User Experience and User Interface Product Designer with 12 years of experience in the field of user-centered design.
-I’ve been working nearly 100% remote for the last six years as a Senior UX/UI Designer and I am currently available for hire in a full-time permanent remote role.
+My name is Ryan Roy, I’m a User Experience Researcher and User Interface Product Designer with 14 years of experience in the field of user-centered design.
+I’ve been working almost 100% remotely for the last seven years as a Senior UX/UI Designer.

-I support all of these groups by starting with these main questions.
+I do this by starting with these main questions.

 - What am I trying to communicate?

 - How do we support both our users and business goals like increasing profit, decreasing costs, and improving value while also making sure I advocate for usability and research methods that benefit all of these.